sparkflows/sparkflows-docs/docs/user-guide/user-guide/visualizations/exporting-visuals.rst

 Exporting output
 -----------------

-Once the workflow successfully completed, the output result can be exported.
+Once the workflow is completed, the output result can be exported.

-- Go to application page where you created workflow & successfully executed.
+- Go to the application page where you created workflow & successfully executed it.

-Clicking on ``Executions`` tab the latest workflow execution will show in list page.
+Clicking on the ``Executions`` tab the latest workflow execution will show on the list page.

 .. figure:: ../../../_assets/user-guide/executionpage.PNG
    :alt: Dataset
    :width: 80%

-On action icon you can see ``view result``, it will take to next page.
+On the action icon, you can see ``view result``, which will take you to the next page.

 .. figure:: ../../../_assets/user-guide/executionresult.PNG
    :alt: Dataset
    :width: 80%

-On opening above link, able to view result of specific workflow submitted & have Export option through which you can export result in local machine in pdf format & view that.
+On opening the above link, able to view the result of the specific workflow submitted & have an Export option through which you can export the result in a local machine in pdf format & view that.

 .. figure:: ../../../_assets/user-guide/exportresult.PNG
    :alt: Dataset